updated 03 dec 2023

 The bypass oil filtration system on at least the earlier models was an extra-cost option.
 Many 195.6's have no oil filtration at all.
 If your engine does not have a filter (mounted adjacent to the radiator, it's fairly obvious) you should find one and install it.
 It's quit easy to do.

 I originally assumed without doing research that the bypass filtration system was inadequate, and engineerd a full-flow system, below.
 An AMC forum member's research found that given in operation the volume of oil is such that all of the oil is passed through the filter in a surprisingly short period of time.
 Full-flow filtration is preferable (a given particle will be stopped the first time through the pump) but given adequate oil changes and today's high quality oil, is not a reason to worry.

 So my original impetus for working out full-flow filtration wasn't as critical as I'd imagined, but full-flow filtration made oil cooling possible.

-below are photos of the original 2010 installation. the rubber hose/nipple system shown here was swapped out long ago for proper stainless steel braided, PTFE lined, crimped 6-AN fittings a few months after these photos were taken.
+below are photos of the original 2010 installation. the rubber hose/nipple system shown here was switched to PTFE lined, braided stainless steel.
+Relatively inexpensive in premade lengths from Summit Racing and many others.
 These photos however show component location well.
 The oil filter mount is from a remote oil filter kit.
 It's mounted via bracket bolted to the timing chain cover bolts.

 The pump (green assembly with three cover bolts, lower left in the first picture) sucks oil from the pan and as modified, pushes oil out the cover through the lower hose.
 Oil flows through cooler, filter then into the center of the main gallery where the AMC factory conveniently put a 1/4" NPT tapped hole, directly above the original pump feed location.